ozgeyaylagul/shipment-dashboard-app/README.md

 Shipments data are displayed in a table.
 With the button on the table opens to a panel showing the shipment detail in a single row.
 The values could be changed in the UI.

-To see the project in action, go to 'link'.
+To see the project in action, go to [Shipment Dashboard](https://ozgeyaylagul-shipment-dashboard.netlify.app).

 ![Shipment Dashboard App](src/assets/images/Shipment-Dashboard.png)